Divergence based Robust Estimation of the Tail Index through An Exponential Regression Model: Robust Estimation of the Tail Index through the ERM by minimizing the Density Power Divergence

-It is clear from the form of the above influence function and the boundedness of the function $se^{-s}$ that the fixed-sample influence function of the DPD based estimator $T_\alpha$ will be bounded over the contamination point $t_0 >0$ at any $k$ provided $\alpha>0$.
-Thus, all the MDPDE of the tail index $\gamma$ with $\alpha>0$ will be robust with respect to outliers at any particular $Y_j$s for any choice of $k$.
+Clearly the MDPDE of the tail index $\gamma$ with $\alpha>0$ will be robust with respect to outliers at any particular $Y_j$s for any choice of $k$.
 However, at $\alpha=0$ the influence function of the corresponding MDPDE, which is the same as the MB estimator, is given by

-which is a straight line with respect to $t_0$ and hence unbounded; this clearly proves the non-robust nature of the existing MB estimator even under contamination in one transformed variable.
+which is a straight line with respect to $t_0$ and hence is unbounded; this clearly demonstrates the non-robust nature of the MB estimator.

-Figure \ref{FIG:Fixed-sample-IF-k100} shows the fixed sample influence funcion under the model for different types of tails with $k=100$ and different values of contamination direction $j_0$.
-The boundedness of the MDPDEs with $\alpha>0$ are clear from the figures.
-However, the influence functions becomes more flatter as the contamination direction $j_0$ increases.
-Interestingly, note also that the influence functions at positive $\gamma$ (Pareto-Type tail) and negative $\gamma $ (Weibull-Type tail) are almost symmetrically opposite in nature to each other with respect to the value $0$ and the Gumbel-Type tails with $\gamma=0$ has an influence function lying in between the above two.
+Figure \ref{FIG:Fixed-sample-IF-k100} shows the fixed sample influence functions under the model assumption for different types of tails with $k=100$ and different values of contamination direction $j_0$.
+The boundedness of the MDPDEs with $\alpha>0$ are clear from the figure.
+However, the influence functions become flatter as we take contamination in more extreme observations.
+Interestingly, note also that the influence functions at positive $\gamma$ (Pareto-Type tail) and negative $\gamma $ (Weibull-Type tail) are almost symmetrically opposite to each other in nature with respect to the value $0$ and the Gumbel-Type tails with $\gamma=0$ have influence functions lying in between the above two.